Encrypting Linux Laptops

 The process outlined below will encrypt the files in your home directory, files stored elsewhere will not be secured unless you have additional measures in place.
 Filenames are also not encrypted, and so we strongy recommend that you avoid putting sensitive personal data within these names.

-The instructions are for Ubuntu 10.04, which is the distribution used as part of the Managed Linux Desktop Service.
-They should work for more recent Ubuntu installations as well, though we cannot guarantee this.
+The instructions are for Debian, which is the distribution used as part of the Managed Linux Desktop Service.
+They should work for more recent Debian installations as well, though we cannot guarantee this.

-If you are installing a new copy of Ubuntu on your laptop, you will be asked during installation whether you wish to encrypt your home directory or not.
+If you are installing a new copy of Debian on your laptop, you will be asked during installation whether you wish to encrypt your home directory or not.

 Simply say yes, and let the installation complete.